jhugheswebdev/blog/_posts/2017-1-27-more-bloggy.markdown

 ---
 layout: post
-title: Ad Specs Page - 'In High-Fidelity'
+title: Ad Specs Page - Revisions & Final Mockup
 ---

 [//]: # (High fidelity mockups/videos)
 I had the planning of my layout, now it was time for the high-fidelity mockups.
 High-fidelity closely matches the visual and interaction designs the final product is likely to have.
 Generally high-fidelity prototypes are meant to incorporate everything that comprises the final product at that stage.